matomatical/UoM-WAM-Spam/README.md

 * [Python 3.6](https://www.python.org/) (or higher).
 * [Selenium](http://docs.seleniumhq.org/), a third-party web automation library.
     * Easily install with [pip](https://pypi.python.org/pypi/pip) using `pip install -r requirements.txt`.
-* A web driver such as Firefox's [geckodriver](https://github.com/mozilla/geckodriver) (enabling Selenium to browse the web for you).
+* An automatable web browser and a driver program, such as Firefox and [geckodriver](https://github.com/mozilla/geckodriver).
     * Your package manager (e.g. homebrew) might have geckodriver, or you can just download the right version for your platform from [the releases page](https://github.com/mozilla/geckodriver/releases) and put it in the directory you are running the script from.
-    * It should also be pretty simple to use ChromeDriver if you use Google Chrome rather than Firefox.
-You'll need to reconfigure the script to use a different browser wrapper (see below).
-Also, you should probably stop using Google Chrome.
+    * For this to work, you'll also need Firefox itself to be installed!
+It should also be pretty simple to use ChromeDriver if you use Google Chrome rather than Firefox, but I haven't looked into it.
+You'll need to reconfigure the script to use a different browser wrapper and driver executable.
+Also, you should probably stop using Google Chrome when you get a chance.

 ## Configuration